 So over the year, as I was working on creating my super sweet things like my online courses and my planner, I was also very focused on building my e-mail list.
-(And yo … if you’re wanting to get focused on building your e-mail list too then I’ve got over an hour of free video training covering exactly how I went from 28 subscribers to over 8,000 in a few months that you catch watch by clicking below!)
+(Need help growing your email list?
+Be sure to check out that free workshop that I mentioned above!)

 8. I made quality, free content that lead into my paid content.

 You know what makes people a lot more likely to buy from you?
 Providing them with lots of quality, free content.
 (Yo, this has been a HUGE helping factor for me!)
 Doing this builds trust.
 It helps people to actually see that "hey, this person actually puts out AMAZING free stuff, I can only imagine how awesome their PAID content is!"
 It also gets some people hooked on your content like candy.
 (Or in my case, COFFEE!!!!)

 But you don't want to just create ANY free stuff.
 You want to create things that are directly related to the topic of whatever your paid thing is!
 And then you want to use that free stuff to lead people ever so gently into your paid stuff.
 (For example, doing a super value-fllled mini course that leads people directly into a related paid course.)